tedhuang96/PNGNav/README.md

 ```
 roslaunch png_navigation nirrt_star_c.launch map:=abc
 ```
 3. You can keep the other fields the same and leave them there.
 Here is the reference to what these fields mean.
-If you are going to transform from pixel map to get the geometric configurations, you need these information, and you need `PNGNav/src/png_navigation/src/png_navigation/maps/map_utils.py`.
+We use [ros_map_editor](https://github.com/TheOnceAndFutureSmalltalker/ros_map_editor) to locate the pixels of obstacle keypoints which define the geometry, and then transform from pixel coordinates to world positions.
+If you are also going to transform from pixel map to get the geometric configurations in the real world, you can use functions `get_transform_pixel_to_world` and `pixel_to_world_coordinates` from `PNGNav/src/png_navigation/src/png_navigation/maps/map_utils.py`.
 ```
 Required fields: